 These 12 signs are very common in anyone who has become addicted and is regularly shooting, smoking, or snorting heroin.

 It’s crucial that if you observe a loved one showing addiction signs, you take action to get them help.
-According the Center for Disease Control, the number of deaths as a result of heroin abuse in the United States is roughly seven times higher than the rate in the late 1990s.
+According to the Center for Disease Control, the number of deaths as a result of heroin abuse in the United States is roughly seven times higher than the rate in the late 1990s.

 If you have any questions about heroin abuse, the effects of heroin use, and other drug addiction recovery information, contact the DreamLife Recovery clinical team in western Pennsylvania today.